Impulse706/Steam-for-Nintendo-Switch/README.md

 7. Play some games!
 Congrats it's done!!

    Want to commit, help or discuss?
 Mention me in the discussions and we'll work something out.

-   Kindness is only accpeted here.
-Any threats, bullying, terrorism, or verbal abuse will not be tolerated; as it will result in a ban.